KGore12/The-2020-US-Presidential-Election-and-Covid-19/README.md

 ## Data Cleanup
 The goal of the back-end is to find the data necessary to tell a story.
 On the other hand, the story of the back-end is fidgeting with .geojson files.
 Once Evan found our state.json file, using our csv-converter.py file we converted the .json file into a csv to merge it with the election/COVID data file.
 Once we had a merged dataframe, we then created a function to iterate over the dataframe and to call each column by row.
 Using the json.loads function, we made the geometry column holding all the features and type information into a dictionary.

-Once the .geojson was cleaned, we were able to copy this output into a geojsonlint to check if the geojson was in the correct format.
+Once the GeoJSON was cleaned, we were able to copy this output into a geojsonlint to check if the geojson was in the correct format.
 Turns out, the coordinates were not correctly placed using the right-hand rule.
-Finally before uploading the final .geojson file to MongoDB, we placed the .geojson into a right-hand rule fixer and then the front end could use that in making their maps.
+Finally before uploading the final GeoJSON file to MongoDB, we placed the GeoJSON into a right-hand rule fixer and then the front end could use that in making their maps.

 The biggest difficulty of this project was the .geojson file and its formatting.
 The file has to be formatted in a certain way so that there are no extra quotations anywhere within the geometries or features.
 This took some python manipulation and the previously mentioned json.loads function to make the geometry into a dictionary, not a string.
 We thought for a bit that splitting the geometry column into two columns so that we can convert the array of coordinates into a float would help, but Python did not like that because the column was a series not a string.

 ## Technique/Technology
 Python/Pandas was used to initial cleaning and visualizing the data.
-Data was then converted to JSON and GeoJson files.
-Tested data with a [GeoJSON Viewer & Validator](https://geojsonlint.com/) Flask was used to to access the MongoDB database holding the GeoJson file.
+Data was then converted to JSON and GeoJSON files.
+Tested data with a [GeoJSON Viewer & Validator](https://geojsonlint.com/) and a Right-Hand Rule GeoJSON Fixer (https://mapster.me/right-hand-rule-geojson-fixer/).
+Flask was used to to access the MongoDB database holding the GeoJson file.
 For graphic analysis, D3 and Leaflet were used.
 Bootstrap for the HTML, CSS, and JavaScript Framework for web application.

 #### [CleanData](CleanData)